 Let’s talk about favor.
 Isn’t it beautiful that God has surrounded us with favor as a shield?
 Favor in this verse means (in part) “pleasure, delight, goodwill, and acceptance.”

-God’s pleasure, delight, goodwill, and acceptance surrounds us as an object of defense.
-The enemy’s attacks, those weapons that are formed against us, cannot prosper because of God’s protective shield.
-The enemy may want to hurt us, discourage us, or kill us, but he can’t.
+God’s pleasure, delight, goodwill, and acceptance surround us as an object of defense.
+The enemy’s attacks, those weapons formed against us, cannot prosper because of God’s protective shield.
+The enemy may want to hurt, discourage, or kill us, but he can’t.
 He may want to steal our joy and peace, but he can’t.
 He may even want to shake our faith and make us doubt God, but he can’t.

 Yes, you have a shield of favor.
 Use it today and every day.